Stock Analysis on Net

 Total assets

-By definition, total assets remain constant at 100%, serving as the baseline for all proportional analyses.
+By definition, total assets remain constant at 100% across all periods, serving as the basis for the relative ratios analyzed.